RealCarvedArt/Tesla-OpenEVSE/Firmware/README.md

 </br></br>

-# How to Flash the USBasp Firmware (in Windows with a USBasp)
+# ADVANCED - How to Flash the USBasp Firmware (in Windows with a USBasp)

-Download the latest version of USBasp firmware from:  (http://www.fischl.de/usbasp/)
+Download the latest version of USBasp firmware from: (http://www.fischl.de/usbasp/) or to make your USBasp WCID compliment use the firmware in the xxxxxx directory
 - Extract the firmware from the bin\firmware\ directory in the tar.gz file (You can use 7-Zip to extract)
 - Put the firmware into an empty directory